I’m Anthony Korahais, and I created Flowing Zen because I know what it’s like to suffer.

 So here’s the best way to learn more.

 Grab the free mini-course below, and you’ll automatically be put on my insider’s list.

-So you’ll not only get a free online course, but you’ll also get my latest articles, special discounts, news about my events, and lots of other goodies!
+So you’ll not only get a free intro to qigong, but you’ll also get my latest articles, special discounts, news about my events, and lots of other goodies!

 You can also go check out the Start Here Page, which has a ton of free info!

 Thanks for reading.
 I look forward to connecting with you in the future, and to helping you, your friends, and your family to live a healthier, happier life!
 Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
 As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
 In addition to my blog, I also teach online courses and offer in-person retreats and workshops.